mkhodkar70/Business_Statistics/README.md

 Libraries: numpy, pandas, matplotlib, seaborn, scipy.stats

-2) Statistical analysis of insurance data (Insurance): <br> The potential relationship between being a smoker and sex has been investigated for an insurance company called MedicaInsure using relevant statistical tests. <br>
-Key tools: Hypothesis Testing, Statistical Inference, Chi-square test of independence, z-test for proportions <br>
+2) Statistical analysis of insurance data (Insurance): <br> The potential relationship between being a smoker and sex has been investigated for the customers of an insurance provide, called MedicaInsure, using relevant statistical tests. <br> Key tools: Hypothesis Testing, Statistical Inference, Chi-square test of independence, z-test for proportions <br>
 Libraries: numpy, pandas, matplotlib, seaborn, scipy.stats, statsmodels.stats